adamgoral/agentic-stack/memory-bank/activeContext.md

 - Always verify package names and versions on PyPI before using in requirements.txt
 - pydantic-ai latest version is 0.4.11, not 0.12.0
 - Use fastmcp instead of mcp-server-fastmcp for MCP server implementation
+- Tailwind CSS classes must be defined in config or CSS layers
+- Always create all imported modules before building Docker images
+- Include all required OpenTelemetry instrumentation packages in requirements

 ## Current Blockers
 - ~~Docker dependency issues (fixed - pydantic-ai 0.4.11, fastmcp 2.11.1)~~ ✅
+- ~~Docker build errors (fixed - Tailwind CSS, missing modules, OTel deps)~~ ✅
+- ~~Docker services need to be started and tested~~ ✅ All running
-- API keys need to be added to .env file
+- API keys need to be added to .env file for full functionality
-- Docker services need to be started and tested
 - Backend agents need implementation

 ## Questions for Consideration